3.2.1. Rules for selecting mapped objects

 Draw items that exist in reality (both concrete items like homes, roads, bridges, etc., as well as immaterial borders of localities, sub-districts, etc.)

 Items you draw should have defined borders.
 For example, you can't draw “the area around item N” since that area does not have definite borders.

 Non-existent items (shifted borders, demolished or planned buildings, etc.) should not be mapped unless they relate to one of the exceptions listed below.

 Demolished or partially demolished map items are still considered to "exist" for as long as remnants of that item are still at the site (for example, if the foundation of a demolished building is still there) and nothing has been built or is in the process of being constructed in their place.

-For YME purposes, iems that are under construction "exist" as soon as the construction site for that project goes up.
-These items are drawn as buildings as soon as the foundation is laid.
+Items of any type that are under construction "exist" and can be drawn on the map as soon as the construction site for that project goes up.

 Do not draw items that are still in the planning stages (i.e. before construction has started).